Recognition of EMS Personnel Licensure Interstate CompAct

 REPLICA does not cover other health care professionals such as respiratory therapists, nurses, or physicians.

 What is the relationship between the EMS Licensure Compact and Emergency Management Assistance Compact?

 The EMS Licensure Compact is intended to supplement EMAC.
 In the event of a gubernatorial declared state of emergency the Emergency Management Assistance Compact shall apply and supersede the terms of this Compact.

 Ten states must adopt the EMS Compact for it to be operational.
-Currently, eight states have passed the legislation required to join the Recognition of EMS Personnel Licensure CompAct.
+Currently, nine states have passed the legislation required to join the Recognition of EMS Personnel Licensure CompAct.